 API Protection is based on the OpenAPI (formerly Swagger) definition of your API.
 Both OpenAPI Specification v2 and v3 are supported.

-Most of the API attacks today could be avoided with proper data validation for both inbound and outbound messages.
+Many of the API attacks today could be avoided with proper data validation for both inbound and outbound messages.
 To make staying on top of security more straight-forward, API Protection uses a positive security model based on strict conformity to the API contract of the protected API.
-API Protection blocks unwanted requests (like bots) and prevents hackers sending random requests to your APIs to fish for information.
+API Protection blocks unwanted requests and prevents hackers sending random requests to your APIs to fish for information.

-API Protection creates an allowlist of the valid operations and input data based on the API contract, and API Firewall enforces this configuration to all transactions, incoming as well as outgoing responses.
-Transactions containing things not described in the API definition are automatically blocked.
-These could be, for example:
+API Protection creates an allowlist of the valid operations and input data based on the API contract, and API Firewall enforces this configuration to all transactions, incoming requests as well as outgoing responses.
+Transactions containing things not described in the API definition are automatically blocked: